eVisas

 What action do you need to take?

-As part of the move to eVisas, anyone (including current students and new applicants) who uses a physical immigration document and who does not already have a UK Visas & Immigration (UKVI) account must create an account on the UK Government website at www.gov.uk/evisa.
+As part of the transition to eVisas, all current students and new applicants must create an account on the UK Government website at www.gov.uk/evisa.

-Individuals who currently prove their immigration status using a biometric residence permit (BRP), or a passport containing an ink-stamp or visa vignette sticker, need to visit www.gov.uk/evisa to create a UKVI account to access their eVisa.
+Individuals who previously proved their immigration status using a biometric residence permit (BRP), or a passport containing an ink-stamp or visa vignette sticker, need to visit www.gov.uk/evisa to create a UKVI account to access their eVisa.
 This move to eVisas does not impact any individuals’ underlying immigration status.

 Creating a UKVI account is free and straightforward and an eVisa is a secure and convenient way to prove immigration rights that cannot be lost, stolen or tampered with.
 Individuals who do not take action to create a UKVI account to access their eVisa may face unnecessary delays when demonstrating their immigration status.
 Videos explaining the process are available on GOV.UK.